 Quite simply, customer satisfaction involves offering products and services to your customers that meet their needs, expectations, and demands.
 More and more companies are realising that sustainable growth of their businesses depends in large part on their ability to satisfy their customers.
 Yet, some companies have yet to put customer satisfaction at the heart of their strategy.
-This article is dedicated in particular to such readers.

 There are at least five reasons to measure customer satisfaction before, during, and after purchases using satisfaction indicators like NPS, CSAT, or CES.
 These five may not be the only reasons, but in our opinion they are the primary ones and should at least be enough to convince you!
-Without further ado, here they are.
+Without further ado, here they are:

 1. GAIN A BETTER UNDERSTANDING OF YOUR CUSTOMERS’ NEEDS AND EXPECTATIONS